minfux/website/content/blogs/wireless-split-keyboard/index.md

 ### Diodes

 I first soldered the SMD diodes onto the PCB.
 There are two small pads for each diode.
 I first applied a small amount of solder for each pair of pads.
 I then moved a diode over a pad with a pair of tweezers, soldered one connection by reflowing the previously applied solder, and then the other connection.
 I repeated this for each diode for both halves of the keyboard.
-I also applied some solder to the switch socket pads in this step.
+Likewise, I also applied some solder to the switch socket pads in this step.
 The diodes are quite small, so I took my time here.
 They also need to be in the correct orientation.

 ![SMD diodes](img/smd.jpg "*SMD diodes up close.*")
 ![Soldering the diodes](img/diodes.jpg "*Diodes soldered onto the right half.*")